-Studio 105 Hair Design is pleased to be offering the services of Mary Beth Given, LMT.
+Studio 105 Hair Design is pleased to recommend the services of Mary Beth Given, LMT.
 Mary Beth has been trained at one of the finest schools on the planet.
 In the industry when you hear the name “Bancroft School of Massage” people listen to what you have to say and they know you are truly a superbly trained professional.
 Mary Beth has been practicing as a Massage Therapist in the Monadnock Region for 7 years and is licensed and certified nationally and through the state of NH.

 Her specialties include Swedish Relaxation, Deep Tissue and Myofascial Release Massage as well as Plantar Fasciitis work.
 She also does on-site seated massages for many local businesses and private organizations.

 Mary Beth works with her clients to develop a treatment plan to meet their individual needs.
 Her goal is to gain the trust of the client and make them comfortable in order to achieve complete relaxation.